-We are now in the process of preparation for the next exercise, which is likely to be required in late 2020.
+We are now in the process of preparation for the next exercise, which it is likely submissions will be required by 30 November 2020.
 Researchers should aim to get their work published in what they believe to be the best journals possible - discuss with your discipline colleagues to find what these are.
 There is only one primary conclusion: Publish the best outputs that you can!
 To support this, you should be looking all the time for appropriate external funding and making sure your PhD students are supported and complete on time.

-Yes, we are already in the next review period and information relating to REF2020 will be posted here.
+Yes, we are already in the next review period and information relating to REF2021 will be posted here.

 It is expected the information on this page will be updated frequently as decisions are made by the bodies involved in forming policy for the REF exercise.
 Check below to see how the story unfolds.....

 Information on new Open Access and licence considerations and what they mean for all authors can be found either within the PURE guide or a separate condensed specific document for REF - see the PURE INFO web page.

 ALL staff to be submitted? - It should be noted that the recommendation of the recent Stern report included as its first point that ALL research active staff should be returned to the REF.
 This has not yet been confirmed by HEFCE as an adopted policy point but it is considered highly likely that it will be confirmed by mid 2017.
 The university REF review team will communicate to staff as soon as the UK government finalises the parameters for REF2021.